 Wood & Finishing Nails:

-Cut ten-inch lengths of your heddle material, one for each heddle you will make.
-Tie each length around the jig, using an overhand knot to secure the ends.
-In order to get that knot to sit right next to the nail, slip a needle into the knot before it is pulled tight and push the knot toward the nail.
-Then tighten it.
+In order to get the knot to sit right next to the nail, slip a needle into the knot before it is pulled tight and push the knot toward the nail to tighten it.
 Trim off the ends of the heddles to within a quarter of an inch of the knot.

-Cut ten-inch lengths of your heddle material, one for each heddle you will make.
-Tie each length around the cardboard, using an overhand knot to secure the ends.
-In order to get that knot to sit right next to the or edge of the cardboard, slip a needle into the knot before it is pulled tight and push the knot toward the edge of the cardboard.
-Then tighten it.
+In order to get the knot to sit right next to the of edge of the cardboard, slip a needle into the knot before it is pulled tight and push the knot toward the edge of the cardboard to tighten it.
 Trim off the ends of the heddles to within a quarter of an inch of the knot.

 How to Install The Mirrix Shedding Device: